 If it comes down to your budget with just not enough coming in and too much going out, you need to be flexible on the things you can cut to make it all work.
 If your partner cuts out his weekly $30 poker night with the guys, then you need to be ready to offer up your $35 manicure.
 It’s a give and take process on both sides of the road.

 If you are brand new to budgeting, no matter the method of the budget, the coach will probably have you start tracking your spending, to see where your money is going.
 You don’t want to adjust any spending here; you want to get an accurate picture of what your spending habits are.

-Yes, you can use apps to track your spending like ____ Mint (affiliate????? —— or YNAB?????
+Yes, you can use apps to track your spending, like Mint or YNAB.
 But what the experts don’t tell you is that by using apps you are cheating yourself of really absorbing the info and understanding it.

 What should you do instead of using apps?
 You should handwrite it.
 (WTH?)
 Yup, the act of writing something drills the information down deeper into your brain (figuratively, of course) and helps you process the information, and retain it for later use.

 NPR did a review of a study published in Psychological Science, Mueller of Princeton University and Oppenheimer of the University of California, Los Angeles who sought to test how note-taking by hand or by computer affects learning.
 “When people type their notes, they have this tendency to try to take verbatim notes and write down as much of the lecture as they can.
 The students who were taking longhand notes in our studies were forced to be more selective — because you can’t write as fast as you can type.
 And that extra processing of the material that they were doing benefited them.” (source)

 Now I know that note-taking is different than writing your latest purchase down on a sheet of paper.
 But trust me, there is something visceral about writing down that you spent “$76.47 at Taco Joe’s Margarita House”!